SeldonIO/seldon-core/docs/wrappers/python.md

 ## .s2i/environment

-Define the core parametehttps://github.com/SeldonIO/seldon-core/tree/master/examples/transformersrs needed by our python builder image to wrap your model.
+Define the core parameters needed by our python builder image to wrap your model.
 An example is:

 ```bash
 MODEL_NAME=MyModel